pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 host-opcode `34` is likely `audioMasterGetVendorVersion`.

 The opcode `48` returns the currently opened REAPER session file.
-The `audioMasterGetDirectory` might match, but REAPER returns a file rather than a diretory.
+The `audioMasterGetDirectory` might match, although REAPER returns a file rather than a diretory.

 Opcode `10` is a weirdo number, obviously for humans (rather than computers).